phase/Pore/README.md

 Pore [![travis badge](https://travis-ci.org/LapisBlue/Pore.svg)](https://travis-ci.org/LapisBlue/Pore)
 =====

-Pore is a complete reimplementation of the Bukkit API on top of Sponge API.
-It aims to allow you to run any Bukkit plugins on any Sponge server, be it Quartz, Granite, Glowstone, the official Forge mod, or others. **Pore is currently incomplete, and is not known to run any Bukkit plugins.** Contributions are welcomed and encouraged.
+Pore is a plugin for the up-and-coming SpongeAPI built to provide compatibility for Bukkit plugins on the platform.
+Please note that this project is still under heavy development and **is not yet considered functional**.
+Currently, no Bukkit plugins are verified to be supported.

 Compilation
 -----------